2014 – 2015

 For further information, please contact the Academic Development Program, 231 Lawrence Center, 610-436-3274.

 The University takes seriously its commitment to excellence and student success, and therefore academic programs and student services regularly engage in assessment of student learning, student preparedness for employment, and student perceptions and satisfaction.
 All students are expected to participate in assessment of programs when requested in order to provide valuable feedback to the University community.

-The full University policy regarding the assessment of student learning outcomes within programs at West Chester University can be found on the web pages of the WCU Teaching, Learning, and Assessment Center (http://www.wcupa.edu/TLAC/default.asp) as well as the homepage of the associate vice president for academic affairs, http://www.wcupa.edu/_admin/associateprovost/policies.asp/.
+The full University policy regarding the assessment of student learning outcomes within programs at West Chester University are available on the web pages of the WCU Teaching, Learning, and Assessment Center (http://www.wcupa.edu/TLAC/default.asp) as well as the home page of the vice provost (http://www.wcupa.edu/_admin/viceprovost/capc/policies.aspx).

 West Chester University is one of approximately 180 participating colleges and universities across the United States and Canada that offers students the opportunity to spend a maximum of one year of study at another college or university.
 The exchange program enables students to experience a quarter, semester, or year at another school.
 While encouraging students to appreciate various cultural perspectives, the National Student Exchange Program also allows them to take advantage of specialized courses and programs that may not be available at West Chester.
 Successfully completed course work will transfer back to WCU and be applied to the student’s academic record.

 To qualify for the program, students must be full time, have a 2.50 cumulative GPA, and should be a sophomore or junior during the period of exchange.
 Applications and further information, including the two different tuition options, are available from the National Student Exchange coordinator in the Office of the Registrar.
 Applications are due in February of each year.
 A nonrefundable fee is required of all students who apply for the National Student Exchange Program.
 For more information, contact the Office of the Registrar, 610-436-3085.